Software engineering is a very complex process. Software development models have been created to simplify it.

 These models are also known as Software Development Life Cycle (SDLC) models/methodologies.
 They are helpful for spotting errors in software creation before they’re discovered in successive stages.
 But most importantly, SDLC methodologies help to get everything right the first time.

-In today’s post, we are going to discuss 7 SDLC methodologies:
+In today’s post, we are going to discuss 7 software development models:

 Each of these methodologies has its own distinctions, but their common purpose is organizing project management.
 This enables teams to produce high-quality software as cost-effectively and quickly as possible.

-A review of the 7 most popular SDLC methodologies may help you pick the most suitable model for your project.
+A review of the 7 most popular SDLC methodologies may help you decide which model is best for software developmentof your project.

 The Waterfall model refers to a cascading waterfall.
-It’s the earliest of all SDLC methodologies.
+It’s the earliest of all software development methodologies.
 It’s a linear sequential flow: when one stage is completed, the work is started on the subsequent stage.

 The primary drawback of the Waterfall model is inflexibility.
 It’s surely easy enough for understanding and simple for managing.
 But if there’s a delay early on, the entire project can be prolonged beyond what is expected.
 With very limited room for review and revisions, once a phase is finished, issues can’t be repaired until the product is in the maintenance stage.
 Hence, the methodology doesn’t work well when there’s a need for flexibility with long-term and ongoing projects.